AyushKhot05/fire-fighting-robot/README.md

-# 🔥 Fire Fighting Robot (Arduino)
+# 🔥  Autonomous Fire-Fighting Robot using Arduino

-An autonomous Arduino-based fire-fighting robot that detects fire using multiple flame sensors and extinguishes it using a water pump and servo-controlled mechanism.
+An autonomous Arduino-based fire-fighting robot designed to detect and respond to fire in real time using multi-directional flame sensing.
+The system integrates motor-driven navigation and a servo-controlled water spraying mechanism to approach and extinguish the fire source without human intervention, demonstrating practical implementation of embedded systems and robotics.

 ---
 ## 📌 Overview

-This project demonstrates a simple yet effective fire detection and suppression system using Arduino.
-The robot continuously monitors its surroundings using flame sensors and automatically moves toward the fire source to extinguish it.
+This project presents the design and development of an autonomous fire-fighting robot using Arduino.
+The robot is capable of detecting fire from multiple directions using flame sensors and responding instantly by navigating toward the source and extinguishing it.

+The system integrates sensors, motor control, and a water pumping mechanism to perform real-time fire detection and suppression.
+Based on the sensor inputs, the robot determines the direction of the fire (left, center, or right) and adjusts its movement accordingly using differential motor control.

+Once the robot reaches close proximity to the fire source, it halts and activates a water pump system controlled through a relay module.
+A servo motor is used to sweep the nozzle, ensuring effective coverage and increasing the chances of complete fire suppression.

+This project demonstrates the practical application of embedded systems, automation, and robotics concepts.
+It highlights how simple hardware components can be combined to create an efficient and responsive safety system capable of operating without manual control.
 ---

-## ⚙️ Features
+## ⚙️Key Features

 - 🔥 Multi-directional fire detection (Left, Center, Right)
 - 🚗 Autonomous movement towards fire